C Ichikosucho Piano Scale

 Related Scales

 The C Ichikosucho scale contains 8 notes (C, D, E, F, Gb, G, A, B).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.

 Explore C Ichikosucho Further